Allen-Synthesis/USB-Router/README.md

 This feature allows you to use the USB Router to power 5V devices, for example MIDI keyboards or lighting, or even to charge your phone.

 ### Potential Uses
-- Programming or updating [EuroPi](https://github.com/Allen-Synthesis/EuroPi) modules without needing to remove them from the rack
+- Programming or updating [EuroPi](https://github.com/Allen-Synthesis/EuroPi) modules or other USB supporting modules such as [Uncertainty](https://oamodular.org/products/uncertainty) by OA Modular, without needing to remove them from the rack
-- Prorgamming or updating other USB supporting modules, such as [Uncertainty](https://oamodular.org/products/uncertainty) by OA Modular
 - Powering a MIDI keyboard such as an Arturia Keystep
 - Configuring a MIDI keyboard, for example the Arturia Keystep without having to rearrange your whole setup